ToddMorrill/charm/integration/README.md

 # run backend and give it a name (name is optional)
 # to limit GPUs use: --gpus '"device=1,2"'
-MODEL_SERVICE=columbia-communication-change-backend
+CONTAINER_NAME=columbia-communication-change-backend
-docker run --gpus all -it --rm -p 8000:8000 --publish-all --name ${MODEL_SERVICE} columbia-communication-change-backend
+docker run --gpus all -it --rm -p 8000:8000 --publish-all --name ${CONTAINER_NAME}

 # save ouput JSONL
 # run script.py and logger.py in separate terminals